jj5/kickass-crypto/README.md

 This use case is supported with an arbitrarily long list of secret keys.

-The list must include are least one value.
+The list must include at least one value.
 The first value in the list is used for encryption.
 For decryption each secret key in the list is tried until one is found that works.
 If none work the data cannot be decrypted and the boolean value false is returned to signal the error.